mpho-prince-mahlangu771/java-projects/README.md

 ## What next
-My goal is to become a back-end Java software engineer.
+My goal is to become a high value back-end Java software engineer.
 I'm working to master as much basic java before moving on to the ultimate boss -  spring boot.
-I intend to move from only text-based interfaces to GUI as soon as possible.
+I will be moving  from only text-based interfaces to GUI as soon as possible, I already have a front-end skill set.